 In the realm of privacy and data protection – as in the fundamental rights framework in general – balancing has become the standard approach for dealing with legal disputes.
 It comes, however, with a number of practical and theoretical problems.
 This article analyses

 those problems and compares the method of balancing with the original approach of most

 human rights frameworks, such as the European Convention on Human Rights.
 It does so by analysing two cases in detail: the European Court of Human Right’s case Delfi v.
 Estonia and the Court of Justice of the EU’s judgment Coty v.
 Stadtsparkasse.
 From this analysis, it follows that the concept of balancing signals a shift away from the deontological and towards a utilitarian understanding of fundamental rights.
 This is not only of theoretical importance, as it could also mean that in time, human rights frameworks as such might become redundant.

 Download the article here.

-This discussion (in Dutch) started with two colleagues that proposed to set the newly addopted GDPR aside and instead work with one principle: balance all interests at stake (data subject, data controller, data processor, society, etc.).
-That would mean that all data protection questions (purpose, purpose limmitation, data minimization, sensitive data processing, etc.) would be taken into account as well as the interests served with the data processing initiative.
-See the report in Dutch here and an English article based on that report here.
+This discussion (in Dutch) started with two colleagues that proposed to set the newly adopted GDPR aside and instead work with one principle: balance all interests at stake (those of the data subject, data controller, data processor, society, etc.).
+That would mean that all data protection questions (purpose, purpose limitation, data minimization, sensitive data processing, etc.) would be taken into account as well as the interests served by the data processing initiative.

 Obviously, I disagreed with this approach, mainly because of their 'balancing' approach.
 While the authors argued that this would make things simpler for data controllers, I argued, to the contrary, that putting everything under one big balancing test would complicate matters and would mean that there would be no legal certainty.